 I was an art educator for over 20 years, teaching visual art both in the Scottsdale Unified School District and as an Adjunct Faculty at Scottsdale Community College.
 I continued to work in my studio during all the years I taught school.

 Travel and art are integral aspects of my life.
-My husband and I have traveled to numerous places around the world, including: Peru, Japan, Bali, Brazil, Israel, Mexico, Belize, Guatemala, Ghana, Turkey and throughout most of Europe.
+My husband and I have traveled to numerous places around the world, including: Peru, Japan, Bali, Brazil, Israel, Mexico, Belize, Guatemala, Ghana, Turkey, Morocco, South Africa, and throughout most of Europe.
 Each country has influenced my art in some way.

 My work is constantly evolving – creating art is an open-ended process that I enjoy doing in my studio or in locations around the world.